Starting Solid Foods

 Month 4, Week 2 Tips

 - Don’t wait too long to start solid foods.
-While it is acceptable to exclusively nurse for 6 months, babies older than six months may be more set in their ways and reluctant to take to new foods.
+While it is advisable to exclusively nurse for 6 months, once babies get much older than six months, they may be more set in their ways and reluctant to take to new foods.

 - Not all medications are safe to take while you are breastfeeding.
 Check with your pediatrician or call poison control to check on anything you're taking, with or without a prescription.